Art Babbitt: Cartoonist strike

 Despite being one of the highest paid animators at Disney, Babbitt was sympathetic to the cause of lower echelon Disney artists seeking to form a union.
 Most of the strikers were in-betweeners, cel painters, and other less-well paid employees, who in 1941 began industrial action in pursuit of better working conditions.
 As a top animator, Babbitt was one of relatively few well-paid artists to join the strike, and he became one of the strike leaders.
 One morning, as Disney drove through picketing workers on his way to the studio, Babbitt heckled him through a bullhorn.
 Disney exited his car to confront him, and a fistfight was only prevented by the intervention of others.

 For his part in the strike, Babbitt earned Walt Disney's enmity.
-Disney was forced to re-hire Babbitt after the strike was over, along with many other strikers, but by then the two men disliked one another.
+Disney was forced to rehire Babbitt after the strike was over, along with many other strikers, but by then the two men disliked one another.
 Babbitt worked with director Jack Kinney, another "Goofy man" (meaning that they worked together on the Goofy shorts), as Disney began to look for ways to be rid of Babbitt.
 "If he gets in your way, let me know", Disney said to Kinney.
-Babbitt was fired more than once but was re-instated, taking his case successfully all the way to the Supreme Court of the United States, and winning a handsome settlement.
+Babbitt was fired more than once but was reinstated upon winning his court case in the United States Court of Appeals for the Ninth Circuit, which became final when the Supreme Court of the United States declined Dinsey's appeal.